icaromisquita/Alura-Data-Immersion-4/README.md

 For this goal  the following techniques were used:
 * 4 different databases;
 * The Geopandas library and geolocalized data;
-* Machine Learnig model with Linear Regression.
+* Machine Learning model with Linear Regression.